matthewelsom/Project-JekyllStyleguide/index.md

 ---
 title: Overview
 layout: doc
-info: Welcome to the Living Style Guide.
+info: Welcome to the Jekyll Style Guide.
 nav: false
 ---

 <h1>👋 Hi! </h1>

-My name's [Matthew](https://matthewelsom.com), and I built this Jekyll-based tool that you can use to generate and document product or system user interface (UI) patterns in a simple [Living Style Guide](https://livingstyleguide.cc).
+My name's [Matthew](https://matthewelsom.com), and I built this Jekyll-based tool that you can use to generate and document product or system user interface (UI) patterns in a simple [Style Guide](https://jekyllstyleguide.com).

 ## Why?